Maths

 How we teach maths

-- In September 2023, we began working with GLOW Maths Hub in developing a mastery approach to the teaching and learning of mathematics.
+- In September 2023, we began working with GLOW Maths Hub to develop a mastery approach to the teaching and learning of mathematics.
 This approach means that children acquire a long-term, secure and adaptable understanding of the subject which enables all to achieve and succeed.
+In September 2024, Comberton entered their 'Embedding Year' with GLOW Maths Hub and are looking forward to incorporating more elements of mastery within the maths curriculum.

 - We use White Rose Maths Schemes of Learning, supplemented with guidance from the NCETM spine materials, as a framework for our progressive and ambitious maths curriculum.
 Teachers design lessons so that there is a carefully sequenced journey through the concept being taught, using small, manageable steps.
 Children are taught to become fluent in the fundamentals of mathematics; reason mathematically using mathematical language and apply their knowledge and understanding to problem solving tasks.